Blog

 Posted by ecostinger on 14th Aug 2014

-This depends on the design.
+Stinger is a full body cover UV swimsuit with long sleeves and legs and with long front or back zipper, and it depends on the design of the suit for better donning.
 Most Stinger Suits include a front zipper starting from top of neck down to the waist line, and some have zipper located at the back of the suit (which mainly applies to wetsuits and diving heaving suits).
-In this article we will examine how to wear a stinger suit with zipper located at front of the suit:
+In this article we will examine how to wear a stinger suit with zipper located at front of the suit.

 Important Tip: Make sure your skin is dry before trying on a stinger suit, when the skin is wet or moist, the stinger suit elastic fabric will not expand properly to allow easy wear.